makersacademy/airport_challenge/README_new.md

 I want to prevent landing when weather is stormy
 ```

 # Your task is to test drive the creation of a set of classes/modules to satisfy all the above user stories.
 You will need to use a random number generator to set the weather (it is normally sunny but on rare occasions it may be stormy).
-In your tests, you'll need to use a stub to override random weather to ensure consistent test behaviour."
+In your tests, you'll need to use a stub to override random weather to ensure consistent test behaviour.

 ---